Chris FollinBy Chris Follin

 It should be hard to misuse

 Beginner gear should not punish normal mistakes too hard.
-The right tent, pad, stove, and lantern all buy margin when someone is still learning their routine.
+The right tent, pad, stove, and lantern all buy margin while someone is still learning their routine.

 SIMPLE